xaya/xaya_docs/interface.md

   The hash of the newly-attached block, i.e. the block that contains all the moves listed below.
 * **`TXID`:**
-  The Xyon transaction ID of the transaction that performed the given move.
+  The Xaya transaction ID of the transaction that performed the given move.
   This is mostly useful as a key and to correlate a single transaction through different endpoints of the API (if necessary).
 * **`UPDATED-NAME`:**